Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “Thanks, guys,” I said, a little sheepish but warmed all the same.

 Liam’s tone softened then, steady and thoughtful.
 “I just don’t want us judged solely by how we look.
 Yeah, we’re attractive.
-I’m not denying it—even for myself.
+I’m not denying it, even for myself.
 And I’d be lying if I said I didn’t want to use every tool we’ve got to cut through the noise.
 But we’re also bloody talented.
 We’ve worked our arses off for this.
-I don’t want to rest on charm and cheekbones when we’re a damn good band—when these songs matter as much as they do.
+I don’t want to rest on charm and cheekbones when we’re a damn good band.
+When these songs matter as much as they do.
 It’s our blood, sweat, and tears in this album.
-That should stand for more than tight dresses and shirtless Coachella moments.”
+That should stand for more than tight dresses and sexy stage moments.”

 “Yes.
 What he said.”
 Max raised a finger, then immediately reached for another shot.
 Liam mirrored him.